react-redux-simple-login/server/README.md

 - custom error handling and responses for invalid client requests
 - unit tests for `POST /auth` and `DELETE /auth`

-The API port is set to 8080.
+The server is set to start on port 8080.